IanLawrence/guide/admin/system_administration/add_a_new_field_to_a_form.md

-# Addding Fields to a Form
+# Adding Fields to a Form

 1. Log in as Administrator
 2. Click the Forms tab at the top menu.